eb613819/kube-latency-map/README.md

 The matrix is labeled by node name.
 Node names are the Kubernetes node names, which k3s takes directly from the VM hostname.
 On the Azure cluster above this means labels match the VM names (`k3s-vm0`, `k3s-vm1`, etc.).

 Latency is measured as HTTP round-trip time rather than ICMP ping.
 ICMP requires `NET_RAW` capability which is restricted in most clusters by default.
 HTTP overhead is consistent across all measurements so relative differences between pods remain meaningful, but absolute values will be slightly higher than raw network latency.
-The diagonal of the matrix shows each pod's loopback RTT (a probe to itself) which can be used as a **rough** baseline for the HTTP overhead on that node.
+The diagonal of the matrix shows each node's loopback RTT (a probe to itself) which can be used as a **rough** baseline for the HTTP overhead on that node.

 ---